flatironinstitute/nemos/docs/background/plot_01_1D_basis_function.md

 ## Defining a 1D Basis Object

-We'll start by defining a 1D basis function object of the type [`MSplineBasis`](nemos.basis.MSplineBasis).
+We'll start by defining a 1D basis function object of the type [`EvalMSpline`](nemos.basis.EvalMSpline).
 The hyperparameters required to initialize this class are:

 - The number of basis functions, which should be a positive integer.